aigis-styleguide/aigis/src/en/Documantation/configs.md

 ```

 > #### Compile code block with template engine
-If you specify `compile: true` in configuration block of your component, The code block which is specify `ejs` or `jade` or `hbs` will be compile by using configuration value of the configuration block.
+If you specify `compile: true` in configuration block of your component, The code block which is specify `ejs` or `jade` or `hbs` will be compiled by using configuration value of the configuration block.
 > ````
 ---
 name: btn